ska-sa/katgpucbf/misc/xbgpu/README.md

 something like [sphinx](http://www.sphinx-doc.org) that can generate a proper readthedocs page for this repo.
 7. The [unit tests](test/tensorcore_xengine_core_test.py) for the TensorCoreXEngineCore are executed in python and take a long time to verify.
 This verification should be moved to C as is done in some of the other unit tests.
+8. The [spead2_send_test.py](test/spead2_send_test.py) file has some TODOs that can improve the test coverage.
+These should be implemented.

 ## License
 The license for this repository still needs to be specified.
 At the moment this repo is private so its not an issue.